-At our urban and at all of our gardens, we grow delicious produce using regenerative methods and high altitude growing techniques.
+At our urban garden and at all of our gardens, we grow delicious produce using regenerative methods and high altitude growing techniques.
 We start seeds in February indoors then move the young starter plants into greenhouses after up potting.
 When the soil thaws, we direct sow seeds and plant potatoes in raised beds.
 After the threat of frost, we transplant starts into covered hoop houses and cold frames.
 Rotational plantings occur throughout the summer and in some beds we harvest as many as four crops of lettuces, spinach, kale, peas, arugula and Swiss chard.
 We feed our soil compost teas and top dress with local amendments.
 Regenerative methods, using only organic inputs, sequester carbon and leave the earth healthy and vibrant.
 Our urban farm is an oasis for birds, butterflies and other pollinators.
 We sell our produce through our CSA and donate food to local food pantries.

 Our food system is built from the soil up, literally.
 Because topsoil is thin on a granite mountain, we build our soil from scratch.
 The black gold soil in our raised beds is an alchemical masterpiece, created through a labor of love.
 Mycology, biodynamic, organic and regenerative methods inform the process.
 We build living soil and feed it so it may feed us.